MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/status-codes-and-error-handling.md

 ---
 title: "REST Status Codes and Error Handling | Microsoft Docs"
-description: "This article contains information on REST status codes and error handling, listing the most common HTTP status codes with short descriptions on each." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: This article contains information on REST status codes and error handling, listing the most common HTTP status codes with short descriptions on each. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""